 The Creative Sea

-In this lively 45-minute show for indoor venues, discover how colorful sea creatures from local waters and distant seas are helping engineers and scientists to develop non-addictive pain killers, fiber optics, powerful adhesives, real-time invisibility cloaks, and more.
+In this lively 45-minute show/discussion, discover how sea creatures are helping engineers and scientists to develop non-addictive pain killers, fiber optics, powerful adhesives, high- tech real-time invisibility cloaks, and more.

-A blend of informative science and art, The Creative Sea includes a kaleidoscope of underwater images set to the music of Debussy and other beloved composers.
+A blend of informative science and art, The Creative Sea includes kaleidoscopic segments with underwater images set to the music of Debussy and other beloved composers.

 A Garden State of Mind